asibs121/Comatose/docs/chap5.md

 **1/19/20**

-*Kind of a laid back chapter where not much seems to occur, but it needs to happen to deliver for future chapters.
+***Authors Note:** Kind of a laid back chapter where not much occurs, but it needs to happen to deliver for future chapters.
 Stay tuned!*

 ---
 *Tessere, 3046*